phze22/Online-Misogyny-in-Danish-Bajer/README.md

 </ul>
 </ul>

-By filling the form you will get access to *data* and *annotation*.
+By filling the form you submit a request for access to *data* and *annotation*.
-Please state in the comment field if you would like to have access to other directories as well.
+Please state in the comment field if you would like more.

 Lastly, feel free to reach out regarding any enquiries around the project.